awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-autoscaling-scheduledactions.md

    + **Instances** – Choose the minimum and maximum instance count to apply to the Auto Scaling group\.
    + **Desired capacity** \(optional\) – Set the initial desired capacity for the Auto Scaling group\.
 After the scheduled action is applied, triggers adjust the desired capacity based on their settings\.
    + **Occurrence** – Choose **Recurring** to repeat the scaling action on a schedule\.
    + **Start time** – For one\-time actions, choose the date and time to run the action\.

      For recurrent actions, a start time is optional\.
-Specify it to choose when to activate the action\.
-If not specified, the action is activated immediately, and recurs according to the **Recurrence** expression\.
+Specify it to choose the earliest time the action is performed\.
+After this time, the action recurs according to the **Recurrence** expression\.
    + **Recurrence** – Use a [Cron](http://en.wikipedia.org/wiki/Cron#CRON_expression) expression to specify the frequency with which you want the scheduled action to occur\.
 For example, `30 6 * * 2` runs the action every Tuesday at 6:30 AM UTC\.
-   + **End time** \(optional\) – For recurrent actions, choose when to deactivate the action\.
-If you don't specify an **EndTime**, the action recurs according to the **Recurrence** expression\.
+   + **End time** \(optional\) – Optional for recurrent actions\.
+If specified, the action recurs according to the **Recurrence** expression, and is not performed again after this time\.

-     When a scheduled action ends, Amazon EC2 Auto Scaling doesn't automatically go back to its previous settings\.
-Configure a second scheduled action to return Amazon EC2 Auto Scaling to the original settings as needed\.
+     When a scheduled action ends, Auto Scaling doesn't automatically go back to its previous settings\.
+Configure a second scheduled action to return Auto Scaling to the original settings as needed\.

 1. Choose **Add**\.